labordynamicsinstitute/ldilab-manual/96-50-using-docker.md

 ```{note}
 BioHPC procedures differ somewhat.
 Wherever it says `docker`, `docker1` must be replaced.
 Read the [Quickstart](https://biohpc.cornell.edu/lab/userguide.aspx?a=software&i=340#c) for other things.
 Where relevant, we will point out differences below.
 ```
+- Ensure you are either connected to the campus network directly or through a VPN.
+You cannot connect to the compute node without being on campus or connected via VPN.
+See [instruction](https://it.cornell.edu/cuvpn) for CU VPN setup.
 - Login to BioHPC through this [link](https://biohpc.cornell.edu/login_bio.aspx?ReturnURL=/lab/labresman.aspx).
 If do not have an account yet, click "Request a BioHPC account" below the login palette.
 - Go to "Reservation" under "User" to reserve a node.
+Select `restricted` for machine class and reserve a server.
+You need a credit account to reserve a server, you can set one up using the [My Credit Accounts](https://biohpc.cornell.edu/lab/projects.aspx) submenu.
+Click on "New Credit Account", name it and create.
+  - Skip this step if you are already added to a node.
+- Once your have a reserved node, click ["My Reservation"](https://biohpc.cornell.edu/lab/labresman.aspx) to mange all your active reservations.
+Click "Connect VNC" under "Action" and you will have your machine name and port number.
+To disconnect, click "Cancel VNC" under "Action".
-If you are already added to a node, click "My Reservation" to start your node.
-Open VNC Viewer and type in session number in the form of "machine name:port number" given by BioHPC.
+- Open VNC Viewer and type in session number in the form of "machine name:port number" given by BioHPC.
 - [Set up](https://labordynamicsinstitute.github.io/ldilab-manual/95-50-setup-bash.html#configure-bitbucket-access) your bash environment.
 - Launch a terminal and change your directory to /home2/ecco_lv39/Workspace.
 Do not work on the home directory which has your NetID.
 Type `pwd` to check your current directory.
 Clone your repository into this directory `aeagit-###`.
 - Change the directory to your Docker folder and build the image `./build.sh`.
 Check completion by `docker1 images`.